Start here

 Choose your status

 Pick the status that applies to you.
-We'll show what to confirm, documents to gather, and questions to prepare.
+We'll show what to confirm, what to gather, and what to ask.

 Document checklist

 A general list of documents work-authorized employees often need.
-Your status may not require all of them.
+Your status may not need all of them.

 - Passport